isomerpages/moe-stmargaretpri/_learning-at-sms/Fun in Classroom/Information Communication & Technology (ICT).md

 #### **During lessons in the computer labs**

 * Do not run or play in the laboratory
 * Do not eat or drink in the laboratory so to prevent water or any other liquid to spill on computers.
 * Do not use the computers when your hands are wet.
 * Do not attempt to open any machines, and do not touch the backs of machines when they are switched on.
 * Do not insert metal objects such as clips, pins and needles into the computer casings.
 This may cause fire.
-*   Do not touch, connect or disconnect any plug or cable without your teacher's permission.
+* Do not touch, connect or disconnect any plug or cable without your teacher’s permission.
 * Report any broken plugs or exposed electrical wires to your teacher immediately.
-*   Avoid stepping on electrical wires or any other computer cables.&nbsp;Do not touch any exposed wires or sockets.
+* Avoid stepping on electrical wires or any other computer cables.
+Do not touch any exposed wires or sockets.